Join us for an incredible adventure to the annapurna marathon in nepal in October 2019

 If you are not participating in the Marathon, you will enjoy a relaxing hike back to Dhampus ready to cheer our Running for Premature Babies team across the finish line!
 BLD

 After a good morning stretch with the expansive backdrop of the Annapurnas, we will descend slowly back down to meet our transport in Phedi.
-If you are not up for the hike down, there is the option of transport down the hill via a different route.
+If you are not up for the hike down, there is the option of transport down the hill.

 Once we are back in Pokhara, we will have time to have a good look around this beautiful lakeside town, and enjoy a delicious celebratory meal in one of the best restaurants in town.
 BLD